Read this guide for every single thing you need to know whilst you plan your backpacking China trip. China is so big, you’re going to need the help!

 Not Public Holidays

-Avoid Beijing from the 1st October – 7th October.
-This is the national week in China and domestic tourism skyrockets in the capital as everyone come in to celebrate.
+Avoid Beijing from the 1st of October – 7th of October.
+This is the national week in China and domestic tourism skyrockets in the capital as everyone comes in to celebrate.
 Prices in Beijing go through the roof and if you try to get a flight then you’ll be paying a huge premium if you get a flight at all.